tc39/notes/es8/2017-03/mar-23.md

 CP: Yes, it's the same thing.

-BF: The current plan is to only support default exports.
+BFS: The current plan is to only support default exports.
 We're working on other things...
 Much like this, you ??

 AWB: It's clear that it wouldn't be very hard to make default work, but it wasn't clear that you could make an open-ended set of names work.

-BF: Correct.
+BFS: Correct.

 CP: It's the same, we do have the details of the binding.
 We have the local name for the binding, the import name for the one we're importing from.
 One more point is that this solution is not just for CommonJS modules, but for any other dynamic modules (like wasm)